hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTDiceToolDisplay.class/README.md

-The Dice Tool implements a tool to select and roll dice without having to use commands
+I implement a tool to select and roll dice without having to use commands